ShaunCurtis/Blazr.Data/readme.md

 2. `GetRecordsAsync` provides a copy of `WeatherForcast` not a reference to the internal list.
 What an *ORM* such as Entity Framework would do.
 3. Returns result objects containing both status information and data.
 4. Returns `IEnumerable` collections: not lists or arrays.
-5. Has an `AddRecordAsync` method to add a record to the "data store".
+5. Has an `AddRecordAsync` method to add a record to the data store.

 ```csharp
 public class WeatherForecastDataService